*Source names have been redacted for privacy.

 Muslims are not allowed to harm any animals, non-combatants, use fire, cut trees, burn homes or harm civilians.
 The only justification for any violence is self-defense initiated by another party intending to harm or kill as written in the Quran.

-Fight in the cause of Allah only against those who wage war against you, but do not exceed the limits.
-Allah does not like transgressors.
+Fight in the way of Allāh those who fight against you but do not transgress.
+Indeed, Allāh does not like transgressors.
 (Surah Baqarah, aya 190 “‘The Cow, verse 190’”, “The Quran”)

 By bombing hospitals, cutting off electricity, water, food, Israel is implying that the entire population is a threat and full of terrorists and implicitly calling all Muslims and Islam itself a threat.
 Since Palestine is a majority Muslim country, Western media has taken advantage of the already established negative reputation of Islam and Muslims, and used it to justify Israel’s actions.